-- Solve the mathematical calculations easily and quickly using the methods of Vedic mathematics. - Compare the different types of series such as A.P., G.P., H.P. - Explain divisibility rules, properties of different types of numbers. - Analyze the concept of power cycle, and find last digit and last two digits. - Explain the concepts behind the logical reasoning modules such as arrangement, ratio, proportion blood relations and Directions
+- Solve the mathematical calculations easily and quickly using the methods of vedic mathematics. - Illustrate different examples to learn about percentages effectively. - Compare the different types of series. - Explain the logic behind solving problems under series such as A.P.,G.P.,H.P. - Explain divisibility rules, properties of different types of numbers. - Explain methods to find the number of factors and sum of factors. - Analyze the concept of power cycle, and find last digit and last two digits. - Solve problems involving simple equations and inequalities. - Explain Componendo, Dividendo, Invertendo, Alternendo and other terms related to ratio and proportion. - Explain the concepts behind the logical reasoning modules such as arrangement, blood relations and directions